SlavovLab/DO-MS/README.md

 This application has been tested on R >= 3.5.0, OSX 10.14 / Windows 7/8/10.
 R can be downloaded from the main [R Project page](https://www.r-project.org/) or downloaded with the [RStudio Application](https://www.rstudio.com/products/rstudio/download/).
 All modules are maintained for MaxQuant >= 1.6.0.16.

+The application suffers from visual glitches when displayed on unsupported older browsers (such as IE9 commonly packaged with RStudio on Windows).
+Please use IE >= 11, Firefox, or Chrome for the best user experience.

 ## Installation

 Install this application by downloading it from the [release page](https://github.com/SlavovLab/DO-MS/releases).